fseiffarth/RuleGNN/Readme.md

 ## Reproduce RuleGNN Experiments
 To reproduce the experiments of the paper, follow the steps below.
 All necessary code can be found in the [Reproduce_RuleGNN](Reproduce_RuleGNN) folder.
+The experiments take approximately 2 days on an AMD Ryzen 9 7950X with 16 cores and 32 threads and 128 GB of RAM.

 1. Run the script [Reproduce_RuleGNN/main.py](Reproduce_RuleGNN/main.py) to reproduce the experiments of the paper.
 This will: